by Calculated Risk on 6/11/2020 08:37:00 AM

 The following graph shows the 4-week moving average of weekly claims since 1971.

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims declined sharply to 364,000.
-This is just above the cycle low for the 4-week average of 363,000 in March.
+The four-week average of weekly unemployment claims decreased to 2,002,000.

 This was higher than the consensus forecast of 1.2 million initial claims.

 The second graph shows seasonally adjust continued claims since 1967 (lags initial by one week while increasing sharply).

 At the worst of the Great Recession, continued claims peaked at 6.635 million, but then steadily declined.

 Continued claims have already decreased to 20,929,000 (SA) from 21,268,000 (SA) last week and will likely stay at a high level until the crisis abates.

 Note: There are an additional 9,715,948 receiving Pandemic Unemployment Assistance (PUA).
 This is a special program for business owners, self-employed, independent contractors or gig workers not receiving other unemployment insurance.

 Posted by Calculated Risk on 6/11/2020 08:37:00 AM